 When a Laser Printer Is the Right Choice for Photos

-A laser printer can be a smart choice for photos in specific situations.
-It works best when speed, volume, and durability matter more than perfect color detail.
+In some situations, a laser printer can still be a smart choice for photos.
+It works best when speed, volume, and durability matter more than perfect colour detail.

 High-Volume Photo Handouts

-Laser printers are ideal for printing many photo handouts at once.
+Laser printers are perfect when you need to print many photo handouts at once.
 Schools, offices, and events often need dozens or hundreds of copies.
 A laser printer manages this load well.
 Its paper path is designed for quick, repeated printing.
 Photos, such as charts, class pictures, and training images, remain clear and sharp.
-This is true even when printed in large batches.
+This stays true even when you print in large batches.

 Business Flyers and Promotional Images